Smoke Fairies: 2005-2009: Early Music

+2010-2012: Ghosts, Through Low Light And Trees, Blood Speaks

-They signed to V2 Records/Cooperative Music and released their debut album Through Low Light and Trees in September 2010, latterly self-released in the United States in June 2011 via Year Seven Records.
+In 2010, the compilation album Ghosts was released, featuring singles and previously unreleased songs.
+The band signed to V2 Records/Cooperative Music and released their debut album Through Low Light and Trees in September 2010, latterly self-released in the United States in June 2011 via Year Seven Records.
 The album was produced by long-term PJ Harvey collaborator Head and recorded at Sawmills Studio in Cornwall, United Kingdom.

 To promote the album the band was invited to record a live session for Marc Riley on BBC Radio 6, and was invited back for another session a few months later.
 The duo also recorded a live session with their band for John Kennedy's "X-Posure" on XFM.

 In November 2010, Smoke Fairies' recording of Neil Young's "Alabama" appeared on a special Mojo album to mark the approaching fortieth anniversary of Young's Harvest LP.

 The band embarked on its first headline tour of the UK – a sell-out – in January–February 2011 and performed at several festivals that summer, including Primavera Sound in Barcelona.
 Before heading to the United States in June 2011 to perform at North by Northeast Festival and their own headline shows, returning again in August 2011 Jessica & Katherine toured the U.S. with Rasputina.
 Smoke Fairies again returned to the US in October to play support for Blitzen Trapper and Dawes making their second coast-to-coast tour of the year.

 Smoke Fairies' follow-up album, Blood Speaks, was released on 21 May 2012, again with a delayed release in the US of 23 April 2013.
 Again produced by Head Blood Speaks was this time recorded in West London's Eastcote Studio and is inspired by London and by travelling.
 Pitchfork rated the album 7.2 remarking that Jessica and Katherine "don't trade vocal duties so much as appear to sing from the same body".